acasden/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `403` if the user is not the author of the comment or freet
+- `403` if the user is not the author of the comment or comment.freet
 - `404` if the commentId is invalid

 #### `POST /api/comments` - Adds a comment to a Freet